Written by Ed Craig.

 needs to be, you could have listened to a salesman and

-purchased a Lincoln Power Wave for your robot application.
+purchased a Lincoln Power Wave for your robot or manual MIG applications.

 It was 1999